Real exponential sums over primes and prime gaps: The adaptation of Newman's proof

-Let $\Omega(s)$ be the extension referred in the theorem \ref{wellknowntheorem}.
-The main idea to finish the proof of formulas \ref{eq1.1} and \ref{eq1.2} is to calculate the Mellin transform of the function $T(s)$, rewrite the obtained expression in a convenient way, and then calculate the inverse Mellin transform.
-This will reveal to us the analytic continuation of the function $\tau(s) - \difrac{1}{s}$.
+The central strategy for completing the proofs of formulas \ref{eq1.1} and \ref{eq1.2} involves computing the Mellin transform of $T(s)$.
+By rearranging the resulting expression into a suitable form and applying the inverse Mellin transform, we shall establish the analytic continuation of the function $\tau(s) - \difrac{1}{s}$.

 \begin{proposition}